rip4ldi/hacker-tools/README.md

-# hacker_tools: A collection of semi-useful hacking scripts
+# hacker-tools: A collection of semi-useful hacking scripts
 *by @hedgenull*